-Christopher Cappelli joined CEISMC evaluation team in 2011 as a Research Associate.
+Christopher Cappelli joined the CEISMC Educational Research and Evaluation Team in 2011.
 Mr. Cappelli received his B.S. in Biology from Wagner College in Staten Island, NY and a Masters in Public Health (MPH) degree in Global Environmental Health from the Rollins School of Public Health at Emory University.
-He is currently pursuing his Ph.D. in Research, Measurement, and Statistics from the Department of Educational Policy at Georgia State University.
+He is currently pursuing his Ph.D. in Research, Measurement, and Statistics from the Department of Educational Policy Studies at Georgia State University.

 Mr. Cappelli's work centers on research and evaluation for education and public health programs.
 His work specifically focuses on the use of innovative methods to design and conduct useful evaluations to provide program stakeholder's with data-informed feedback that can be used to improve their programs and information regarding overall program impact.
 Additionally, he contributes to research projects that aim to extend our knowledge around the topics of teacher professional development programs and graduate student education.
 His methodological interests and expertise include survey development, survival analysis, social network analysis, and multilevel modeling.